psobusiak/applover-pgf/frameworks/tech-leading.md

           - "Regularly leads project teams or initiatives (e.g. multiple projects)"
           - "Assembles and guides the team needed to deliver on critical company-level goals e.g. przechodzimy na nowy język i jesteś liderem, który prowadzi inicjatywę przejścia/nauki nowego języka"
 ---

+### What is it about?
+Tech leading skills refer to ability to lead a project team in terms of technical matters i.e. making important technical decisions related to the project, managing the work of developers in the team and taking care of creating a healthy workplace for the team.